 Described as a lightweight shoe that adapts to the foot’s natural form, the Nike Flyknit Racer has an upper that seems to fit like a second skin.
 Its minimalist structure consists of a single layer of Flyknit fabric that wraps the feet and offers great breathability, which is useful on those hot days.
 Note that you can literally see through the fabric, so you probably should leave it at home if you plan to go outside on a rainy day.

 The knitted fabric is reinforced in areas where most pressure is exerted by the foot, whether while running, jumping, or just walking.
 In addition, it really makes you feel like you are wearing nothing sometimes.
 After all, the entire upper weighs in at around 6 ounces due to the absence of any extra padding, making it one of the most lightweight running shoes on the market.
-When running in these for about 5 miles they felt great, being super breathable and offered great support.
+What I noticed during this Nike Flyknit Racer review I noticed that when running in these for about 5 miles they felt great, being super breathable and offered great support.
 They were clearly built for speed.
 With their stylish look these make some cool every day shoes and we added them into the rotation just like many others did.
 There is a reason why Nike did not change a thing to this shoe for five years and they still come up with new pairs periodically.

 The Nike Flyknit Racer is perched on a sturdy Waffle rubber outsole that features a diamond pattern, which is geared towards performance racing.
 I experienced excellent traction on both rough and smooth surfaces and it seems to be quite durable.
 I noticed very little wear after taking it for a few miles both on and off road.
 The outsole backs up a cushiony midsole that includes a Zoom Air unit for the forefoot and full-lenght Phylon for a responsive feel.
 It felt great in the gym on tiled floor surfaces as it gripped well and helped me maintain balance while doing stretches and other routines.
 Also, I had no issues breaking in the shoe as I often had with other sneakers as it felt natural from the first time slipping it on.